NataliaLaskina/Late_Pleistocene_vole_from_Indigirka_project/README.md

 jellyfish histo -o kmer_histogram_21.txt SRR26061978_kmer_21.jf
 ```
 The report from Genomescope is available in in the folder "results/reports/fastqc_results/genomescope_results".
+The histogram demonstrates the abnormal peak of errors and two "true" peaks which are characteristic for organisms with high level of
+heterozygosity.

 The pipeline of the best assembly attempt is the following: